 Goleta is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Goleta is a very ethnically-diverse city.
+Goleta is an extremely ethnically-diverse city.
 The people who call Goleta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Goleta residents report their race to be White, followed by Asian.
 Goleta also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 38.31% of the city’s residents.
-Important ancestries of people in Goleta include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 32.51% of the city’s residents.
+Important ancestries of people in Goleta include English, German, Irish, Italian, and European.

 The most common language spoken in Goleta is English.
 Other important languages spoken here include Spanish and Chinese.